EdiProdan/FER/README.md

 Laboratory exercises as part of Faculty of engineering and computing<br />
-Courses: Computer system architecture, Discrete Mathematics
+Courses: Algorithms and Data Structures, Computer system architecture, Discrete Mathematics